ioantsep/Linear-Regression-Project_ECommerce/README.md

-# E-Commerce decision
+# e-Commerce decision
-Ecommerce company decision for mobile app or website using Linear-Regression
+e-commerce company decision for mobile app or website using Linear-Regression

 Ecommerce company that sells clothing online but they also have in-store style and clothing advice sessions.
 The company is trying to decide whether to focus their efforts on their mobile app experience or their website